 Flint is the other character whose role is greatly enhanced in the film.
 Actor DJ Cotrona did a solid job of playing the brash side of the character but he was used sparingly in the film.
 Now, the consequences of Flint’s flag-raising incident from the film’s opening are explored which sets the stage for his interactions with Roadblock throughout the rest of the film.
 Many of these scenes were hinted at in the original trailers for the film’s initial June release date but were strangely absent from the final release.
 Now Flint, just like Jinx, is seen as a soldier who goes from being a cocky rogue to a solid team player.
 One sequence in particular where the actor truly shines is in his confrontation with Roadblock following his attempt on Zartan’s life.
 The tension is much higher now and Roadblock backs off when he realizes that Flint is using his own words against him—and he’s right.

 Speaking of which, one of my favorite changes in the entire film involves Roadblock’s seemingly reckless attempt on Zartan’s life following the gala sequence.
-In the theatrical version, this was a planned attempt all along but now it’s shown that Roadblock had misled his teammates and that this was his intention all along.
+In the theatrical version, this was a planned assassination attempt but now it’s shown that Roadblock had misled his teammates and that this was his intention all along.
 He was acting on his own—and wasn’t going to further implicate his teammates in removing the threat.
 It leads to a great moment where Flint confronts him about the nature of being a Joe and being part of a team.

 As for the rest of the additional footage—don’t look for big long sequences of new material.
 Rather, be prepared for it to be sprinkled throughout the entire film in the form of a shot here or an alternate take there.
 The result is a film that jumps less from action sequence to action sequence but rather flows to tell a complete story.
 I’ll even go so far as to say that this cut of the film fixes about 95% of the minor issues I had with the original release.
 If you’re still on the fence, here’s a full breakdown of all of the changes courtesy of Movie-Censorship.com.